bichselb/confluent-kafka-go-performance/README.md

 ## Code

-The code pieces of this repo are:
+The core pieces of this repo are:

 - The [producer](go-scripts/producer.go)
 - The [consumer](go-scripts/consumer.go)